quelleck/rhytHUEm/README.md

 nano ~/rhytHUEm/config.py

 -Add your Hue API key, device MAC address, longitude, latitude, and light group.
 Consult the Philips Hue developer pages to find this info if needed.
+TROUBLESHOOTING: If the app turns your lights off, but not back on, make sure your bluetooth is turned on.
+If that doesn't fix it, try manually pairing your device to the Pi.
+Once it's paired once, it doesn't need to stay paired - just needs to be able to attempt a pairing.

 - Install pysolar for tracking the sun